Insane 1 minute homemade mayonnaise recipe - you'll NEVER buy store-bought ever again.

 Always make the mayonnaise fresh, then put it back in the fridge as soon as you have finished serving.
 Always store in the fridge and avoid warm temperatures for long periods of time.

-- Basic mayonnaise - add 1/2 tsp – 1 tbsp lemon juice or vinegar depending on how tart you like your mayonnaise
+- Basic mayonnaise - add ½ teaspoon - 1 tablespoon lemon juice or white wine vinegar depending on how tangy you like your homemade mayo.

-- Mustard mayonnaise - add 1 tbsp mustard or 1 tsp mustard powder into the jar before processing
+- Mustard mayonnaise - add 1 tablespoon dijon mustard or 1 teaspoon mustard powder into the jar before processing

-- Garlic mayonnaise - add one clove of crushed garlic
+- Garlic mayonnaise - add 1 tablespoon lemon juice and 1 clove of crushed garlic

-- Chilli mayonnaise – 1/2 tsp dried chilli or 1 chopped fresh chilli
+- Chilli mayonnaise - ½ teaspoon dried chilli or 1 chopped fresh chilli

-- Curry mayonnaise - 1 tbsp curry powder.
+- Curry mayonnaise - 1 tablespoon curry powder.
 Perfect for an easy egg salad

-Stir through gently the basic 1 minute mayonnaise -
+Stir through gently the basic 1-minute homemade mayonnaise -

 - Herbed mayonnaise - finely diced spring onions, parsley, oregano or rosemary